 As soon as Oliver grabs the shovel and Aurora looks to you for guidance, you can move in close, smile at them both and start describing the situation.
 "Aurora had the shovel....she walked over to get it and brought it back....then Oliver took the shovel...Aurora, you look surprised."
 Then, you could give her explicit permission to ask for what she wants.
 "Aurora, you can ask Oliver for the shovel back.
 Say 'I was using that.
 Give it back, please.'"

 Then, you smile at Oliver and say "It's Aurora's turn right now....Do you want the pail while you wait for your turn with the shovel?"

 Of course, he might not hand over the shovel.
 He might ignore you.
-In that case, you can do just what you did, and say "Oliver isn't ready to give the shovel back....We'll let Oliver have a turn and then you can have a turn.....Oliver, will you give the shovel to Aurora when you're done?"
+In that case, you can do what you actually did in this situation, and say "Oliver isn't ready to give the shovel back....We'll let Oliver have a turn and then you can have a turn.....Oliver, will you give the shovel to Aurora when you're done?"
 He will probably agree, and he might even give it to her.

 If he doesn't, though, and just loses interest, then I would recommend staying right with her in the sandbox after she gets her hands back on it, and the minute Oliver grabs it again, you could put your hand on the shovel, smile at Oliver and say "It's Aurora's turn now....She went to get the shovel and gave you the first turn....now it is her turn....Here, it is your turn to use the pail, Oliver."
 Virtually all kids will let go of it at that point.